Cheapest monthly rolling energy tariff in the UK (guide)

 - We flag limitations: some specialised meters/tariffs (multi-rate, heat pump/time-of-use) can require extra checks beyond standard comparisons.

 Limitations: Energy prices and tariff availability change.
-Supplier quote engines may apply eligibility checks (credit checks, meter compatibility, address matching).
+The named fixed-tariff prices are typical dual-fuel direct-debit estimates for June 2026 and move frequently.
 Always confirm the final rates and terms before completing a switch.

 Helpful UK sources (further reading)

-- Ofgem (UK energy regulator) — guidance on switching, tariffs and consumer protections.
+- Ofgem (UK energy regulator) — guidance on switching, tariffs, and the price cap.

 - Citizens Advice: Energy — independent advice on bills, switching, and complaints.